National Book Award Non Fiction Winner

 Summary

-A history of post-Soviet Russia told through the entwined lives of four people born around the time of the USSR's collapse, alongside profiles of a sociologist, a psychoanalyst, and a far-right ideologue.
+A history of Russia after the Soviet collapse told through the entwined lives of four people born around the time of the USSR's end, alongside profiles of a sociologist, a psychoanalyst, and an ideologue of the far right.
 Gessen tracks how a brief opening in the 1990s gave way to surveillance, propaganda, and the steady restoration of authoritarian habits under Vladimir Putin.
 The book diagnoses a society where political possibility was foreclosed before it could mature.

 Historical Context & Significance

-Gessen is a prominent critic of Vladimir Putin; the book explores the "re-Sovietization" of the Russian mind under the current regime.
+Gessen is a prominent critic of Vladimir Putin; the book explores how the Russian mind was steered back toward Soviet habits under the current regime.